karreiro/learn-dmn-in-15-minutes/learn/keep-learning.md

         <img src="/assets/keep-learning.png" />
       </div>
       <p>
-        You've finally concluded this course, learned all DMN essential components, and now you're officially ready to use them!
+        You've concluded this course, learned all DMN essential components, and now you're officially ready to use them!
 But there's no reason to stop learning right now.
       </p>
       <p>